October 8, 2022 | Aprimo Blog

-Whether you want to blame Apple, Google, Amazon, Netflix, or any one of your favorite digital properties, we’re wired now to expect convenience.
-It’s easier now to find whatever you want or better yet, get a recommendation from AI, and then take an action.
+DAM integrations simplify the workflow for your content ops teams.
+Whether you want to blame Apple, Google, Amazon, Netflix, or any one of your favorite digital experiences, we’re wired to expect convenience.
+It’s easier now to find whatever you want.
+Or better yet, get a recommendation from AI, and then take an action.

-When you think about finding content to accomplish a task at work, shouldn’t you also expect a Netflix-style level of convenience?
+When you think about finding content to accomplish a task, shouldn’t you also expect an “Amazon level” of convenience?
 Sadly, for too long marketers have put up with a subpar experience and it’s had a real impact on efficiency.
 Most studies place the time spent looking for the right content as taking anywhere from 4-6 hours per week per employee.
 4-6 hours per week!

 In general, the most common DAM integrations fall into one of three categories: